okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 CoinMarketCap API.
 We know from before that all we need to do is hit the API and store the resulting array of JSON data in our Vue variable.

-To make API requests, I like to use the axios Javascript library (mentioned earlier on in this article).
-It's a very popular library for making HTTP requests in client side Javascript.
+To make API requests, I like to use the axios JavaScript library (mentioned earlier on in this article).
+It's a very popular library for making HTTP requests in client side JavaScript.

 Since I've already loaded it up for us in the web scaffold, we can use it directly in our Vue code: